Retail Leases Comparative Analysis

 The analysis allows you to compare provisions of the legislation in one jurisdiction against legislation in other jurisdictions.

-• The Western Australian Commercial Tenancy (Retail Shops) Agreements Act 1985 is currently the subject of a statutory review which commenced last year and is carried out every 5 years.
-The purpose of the statutory review is to seek feedback on the operation and effectiveness of the WA Act.
-The 2022 statutory review is currently at the public consultation and feedback stage, which formally closed on 31 August 2022.
-We expect to hear further throughout the course of 2023.
+- In Western Australia, the statutory review of the Commercial Tenancy (Retail Shops) Agreements Act 1985 which commenced in 2022 and is required to be carried out every 5 years, is still underway.
+The WA Government has not yet provided a further update on the status of the review since the formal closure of the public consultation and feedback stage on 31 August 2022.
+We expect to hear further throughout the course of 2024.

 In some cases, State and Territory responses to COVID-19 may still have some historical relevance to retail leases, although any relevance would need to be considered on a case-by-case basis.
 Issues relating to COVID-19 rent relief claims are not included here.